 Excelling That

 Let’s walk through converting that into an Excel pivot table, as I don’t think most readers will have had that pleasure.
+It can look a bit obscure the first time you try it.

-I opened that text output file with Excel.
-Select all, and go to Data -> Summarize with Pivot Table.
-(On a Mac, that’s in the top menu bar, not the menus in the Excel window).
+I opened the above text output file with Excel.
+Select all the data and go to Data -> Summarize with Pivot Table (on a Mac, that’s in the top menu bar, not the menus in the Excel window).

 You should see the following: